TomisinJ/bank-tech-test/README.md

 Additional User Stories:

 As a user,
+So that I can keep track of my transactions,
+I want to know the date of the transaction (withdrawal or deposit)

+As a user,
 So that I know how much money I have,
 I want my bank balance to be updated